debrah-kobby/debrah-kobby/README.md

 My journey in coding started at Ghana Secondary Technical School, where I was an active coding club member.
 Now, as an IT student at university, I’m honing my skills in web development and entrepreneurship.

-I'm the co-owner of High School Plug, a media brand dedicated to engaging and inspiring students.
+I'm a member of High School Plug, a media brand dedicated to engaging and inspiring students.
 I also run PEBDM, a clothing brand that embodies my vision for style and innovation.

 Whether it's building websites, designing digital content, or crafting unique apparel , I love problem-solving and exploring new technologies.